Kitware/itk-vtk-viewer/doc/content/config/index.md

 configuration that has the same major version.
 The minor version indicates supported configuration entries.

+### uiMachineOptions

+How to render the user interface.
+Either `'reference'` or `{ href: 'https://url.to/uiMachineOptionsESM.js, export: 'default' }`, or a JavaScript object with the UI machine options.
+If a JavaScript object, it will not be serializable.

 ### xyLowerLeft

 When viewing the Z slice, the X-Y plane, whether the origin is in the lower left